 • The Online Application is to be submitted, including your résumé and contact information for two references.

-• We have an early acceptance application deadline of April 1 and encourage interns to apply by this date.
+• We have an early acceptance application deadline of April 1, however we encourage interns to apply before this date.
 We accept applications and make decisions on a rolling basis.

-• Daily Operations: Helping to keep the space organized, clean and ready for action; may include overseeing meal preparation, meal clean-ups, and making sure the bathrooms are tidy during the week (professional cleaners come on the weekends).
+• Daily Operations: Helping to keep the space organized, clean and ready for action; assisting with meal preparation, meal clean-ups, and making sure the bathrooms are tidy during the week (professional cleaners come on the weekends).
 Afternoon projects will be on a need-be basis and may include painting, maintaining the costume shop, and assisting with building projects.

-• Property Maintenance: Yard work may include gardening, mowing, weeding, watering flowers, feeding chickens, etc.
+• Property Maintenance: Yard work will include weeding, watering flowers, hauling brush, feeding chickens, etc.

-• Administrative Support: Office work will include maintaining the mailing list, helping with ticket reservations, and assisting with publicity.
+• Administrative Support: Office work will include research projects, maintaining the mailing list, helping with ticket reservations, and assisting with publicity.

 • Support Promotional Events: These include things like assisting with Chamber of Commerce events, visiting school groups, and the Norway Art Festival.
 We’re working on bringing the Barn into the community and we hope that your participation will help strengthen the Barn’s presence.